hpcaitech/Open-Sora/README.md

 You can also modify the arguments in `train.sh` for your own need.

+We provide three model architectures: "adaln", "cross-attn" and "token-concat".
+You can specify the model architecture with the `-x` option.

 ### Inference

 We've provided a script to perform inference, allowing you to generate videos from the trained model.
 You can invoke the inference via the command below.